 Nourish change by protecting vital policies and programs.

 As Catholics, we are called to honor the dignity of every human being.
-We must ensure regular access to sufficient nutritious food for our human family around the world.
-The international food security programs authorized in the Farm Bill and the Global Food Security Act provide lifesaving emergency assistance and an opportunity for our most vulnerable brothers and sisters to lead dignified lives.
+We must work to end hunger—ensuring regular access to sufficient nutritious food for our human family around the world.
+The international food security programs authorized in the Farm Bill and the Global Food Security Act provide lifesaving emergency assistance and an opportunity for our most vulnerable brothers and sisters to lead healthy, productive and successful lives.
 Before critical legislation in 2018 determines the fate of millions of people, Congress and the administration need to hear your voice.
+End hunger today!